LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    | ?- implements_protocol(Object, Protocol, Scope).

-or, if we also want inherited protocols:
+or, if we also want to consider inherited protocols:

 .. code-block:: text

    | ?- conforms_to_protocol(Object, Protocol, Scope).

-Note that, if we use a non-instantiated variable for the first argument, we will need to use the :ref:`predicates_current_object_1` built-in predicate to ensure that the entity returned is an object and not a category.
+Note that, if we use a unbound first argument, we will need to use the :ref:`predicates_current_object_1` built-in predicate to ensure that the entity returned is an object and not a category.

 To find which objects are explicitly complemented by categories we can use the :ref:`predicates_complements_object_2` built-in predicate: